India–Kazakhstan relations: Development of bilateral relations

 As of 2003, Indian–Kazakhstani trade stands at $78,910,000.
 To bolster commerce, both nations have established the Indo-Kazakh Joint Business Council.
 Although India failed to acquire equity in the Kurmangazy oil field, the Oil and Natural Gas Corporation of India is set to acquire a stake in the Satpayev field.
 The Kazakh national firm KazmunayGaz had offered the ONGC a choice between Satpayev and Makhambet fields and has asked for Indian participation in petrochemical industrial projects in the Atirau and Akhtau regions.
 Both nations have also sought to establish extensive collaboration and commerce in information technology, space research, banking and increasing volume of bilateral trade.
 India has offered Kazakhstan $1,000,000,000 in loans while the latter has granted major tax concessions to Indian companies.
 Kazakhstan has also sought to negotiate a multilateral agreement with Iran and Turkmenistan to create a transport corridor to India to ensure a reliable trade route and provide Kazakhstan commercial and shipping access to the warm water ports of India.

 India is working towards the development of its civilian nuclear energy industry as a clean alternative to satisfy its huge energy needs.
 Since Kazakhstan has plenty of the uranium required for nuclear energy, India is developing a strong relationship with Kazakhstan.
 India invited the Kazakh President for the Republic Day celebrations in New Delhi, in January 2009.

 Trade balance

-Major products exported to Kazakhstan by India include pharmaceuticals, medical products, Tea, Telephone apparatus, Raw tobacco and construction machinery.
-Major Exports from Kazakhstan and imported by India include: petroleum oils, oils from bituminous minerals; radioactive chemical elements; asbestos and titanium.
+Major products exported to Kazakhstan by India include pharmaceuticals, medical products, tea, telephone apparatus, raw tobacco, and construction machinery.
+Major exports from Kazakhstan and imported by India include: petroleum oils, oils from bituminous minerals, radioactive chemical elements, asbestos, and titanium.

-Kazakhstan is the largest supplier of uranium to India providing 5,000 tonnes during 2015–19.
+Kazakhstan is the largest supplier of uranium to India providing 5,000 tonnes between 2015–l and 2019.